-If there is any benefit to binge watching these movies, then it is in the development and contributions of disposable characters.
-Since all eight movies essentially revolve around one father/son relationship, Star Wars has a laser focus on twelve or thirteen people — much to the chagrin of every other character in this galaxy.
-Maybe that is why the notion of “Easter Eggs” are so enjoyable, they signify that other people matter too.
+If there is any benefit to binge-watching these movies, then it is in the development and contributions of disposable characters.
+Since all eight movies essentially revolve around one father/son relationship, Star Wars has a laser focus on twelve or thirteen people—much to the chagrin of every other character in this galaxy.
+Maybe that is why the notion of “Easter Eggs” is so enjoyable: They signify that other people matter too.

 Episode IV: A New Hope

 I have heard from many friends that (insert TV show X) is a slow starter but gets really good around episode eight or so.
 In that regard, the beauty of watching Star Wars sequentially is that you get a masterpiece midway through.